zlaja-billund/django-easy-local-prod-environment-switch/README.md

 # Django easy way to handle environments

 This project demonstrates a simple way to manage both local and production environments.
-It is built on Fly.io and provides an easy method to switch between local development and production environments.
+It is built upon Fly.io and provides an easy method to switch between local development and production environments.

 ## Usage
 To run the project, just type the following commands in the terminal:

 **For development:**
 ```
-    python3 enviroment.py -d
+    python3 environment.py -d
 ```
 or
 ```
-    python3 enviroment.py --development
+    python3 environment.py --development
 ```

 **For production:**
 ```
-    python3 enviroment.py -p
+    python3 environment.py -p
 ```
 or
 ```
-    python3 enviroment.py --production
+    python3 environment.py --production
 ```

 ## An easier and smarter way